ot4i/ace-docker/README.md

    * Ubuntu: `docker build -t ace-only --build-arg ACE_INSTALL={ACE-file-in-deps-folder} --file ubuntu/Dockerfile.aceonly .`
    * RedHat Enterprise Linux: `./build-rhel.sh ace-only {buildTag} {ACE-file-in-deps-folder}`

+## Build an image with App Connect Enterprise and MQ Client

+Follow the instructions above for building an image with App Connect Enterprise Only.

+Add the MQ Client libraries to your existing image by running docker build -t ace-dev-only --build-arg BASE_IMAGE=<AceOnlyImageTag> --file ubuntu/Dockerfile.acemqclient .`

+You can supply a customer URL for the MQ binaries by setting the argument MQ_URL

 # Usage

 ### Accepting the License